LeQuangDuy178/8-bit-APB-Timer-Verification-using-SystemVerilog/PORTFOLIO.md

 --------------------------------------------Project Portfolio-----------------------------------------------------------------

-This project is part of the preserved ICTC course "Design Verification - SystemVerilog UVM" instructed by Mr. Huy Nguyen
+This project is part of the preserved ICTC course "Design Verification - SystemVerilog UVM" by Mr. Huy Nguyen

 -------------------------------------------------------------------------------------------------------
 Section 1: Project Specification